8List.ph

 READ: Lumayo Ka Nga Sa Akin (2011)

-This book is divided into three short films all written in screenplay form and all are parodies of mainstream Pinoy teleseryes and movies.
+This book is divided into three short films, all written in screenplay form and parodies of mainstream Pinoy teleseryes and movies.
 Bala sa Bala, Kamao sa Kamao, Satsat sa Satsat is a screenplay on classic Pinoy action movies where the protagonist rescues his kidnapped leading lady while dodging every bullet that comes his way.
-Shake, Shaker, Shakest pokes fun on Filipino horror movies while Asawa ni Marie is a hilarious ode to soap operas complete with the rags-to-riches story of a girl.
+Shake, Shaker, Shakest pokes fun at Filipino horror movies while Asawa ni Marie is a hilarious ode to soap operas, complete with the rags-to-riches story of a girl.

-There are kidnappings, leading ladies and love teams, sampalan, and a whole bunch of other corny stuff you can only find in Pinoy TV.
+There are kidnappings, leading ladies and love teams, sampalan, and a bunch of other corny stuff you can only find on Pinoy TV.
 Prepare to laugh out loud while reading this!

 Lumayo Ka Nga Sa Akin was made into a film in 2016 starring Cristine Reyes, Maricel Soriano, Paolo Ballesteros, Candy Pangilinan, and Benjie Paras.